psyinfra/HTCAnalyze/tests/README.md

 to use the coverage test module: coverage_test.py
 I recommend to use:
-- pytest --cov-report term-missing --cov=htcompact  tests/coverage_test.py
+- pytest --cov-report term-missing --cov=htcanalyser  tests/coverage_test.py

 **This shows the coverage of all paths and the missing lines, \
 you should get about 86%, at this moment (30.07.2020)**